TobiasPSP/doneland_sources/Fundamentals/Discrete/Transistor/README.md

 <img src="images/bjt_pins.PNG" width="50%" height="50%" />

+> [!CAUTION]
-> :warning: The default pin arrangement is not mandatory, and there are many exceptions to the rule.
+> The default pin arrangement is not mandatory, and there are many exceptions to the rule.
 So always look up the transistor type you are using and verify the pin assignment in its data sheet!

 ## Metal housed "can" type

 Pins are arranged circularly.
 There is a tab in the rim of the housing.
 Typically, the pin closest to the tab is *Emitter*, the opposite pin is *Collector*, and inbetween is *Base*.

+> [!CAUTION]
-> :warning: The default pin arrangement is not mandatory, and there are many exceptions to the rule.
+> The default pin arrangement is not mandatory, and there are many exceptions to the rule.
 So always look up the transistor type you are using and verify the pin assignment in its data sheet!

 > Tags: Transistor, Fundamentals, Overview, Pins, BJT, MosFET

-:eye:&nbsp;[Visit Page on Website](https://powershell.one/doneland_test/fundamentals/discrete/transistor?555391020426240854) - last edited 2024-02-27
+:eye:&nbsp;[Visit Page on Website](https://powershell.one/doneland_test/fundamentals/discrete/transistor?555391020426240854) - last edited 2024-02-24